How To “Increase Email Open Rates”

 • Create and organise a roadmap of all the IP addresses.

 • Recognise and utilise the benefits of SPF and DKIM.
-SPF allows the sender to define which IP addresses are used or allowed to send email for a particular domain, while DKIM provides a digital signature and an encryption key for the final verification.
+SPF allows the sender to define which IP addresses are used or allowed to send email for a particular domain.
+While, DKIM provides digital signature and an encryption key for the final verification.

 Step 3: Focus on coming up with the perfect Subject Line

-It goes without saying that subject lines can make or break your email.
-According to a survey, 33% of respondents decided whether to open an email based on its subject line.
+It goes without saying that subject lines can either make or break your email.
+According to a survey, 33% of the respondents decided whether to open an email based on its subject line.

 Actionable Points:

-• Pique your client’s curiosity and combine it with the benefits your products or services provide to create a compelling subject line.
+• Pique your client’s curiosity, merge it with the benefits your products or services would ensure to create a subject line.

-• Keep email subject lines short and get straight to the main point.
+• The idea is to keep email subject lines short, and get straight to the main point.

-• Refrain from promising anything in the subject line that your company can’t deliver.
+• Refrain from promising anything in the subject line your company can’t deliver.

 Step 4: How about using Emojis?

-In a test and trial method, Mailchimp sent 1.4 million emojis directly to readers’ inboxes.
-Experian also tested the use of emojis in emails and experienced a 45% boost in email open rates.
-This clearly indicates the popularity of using emojis globally.
+In a test and trial method, Mailchimp has sent across 1.4 million emojis, directly to the readers’ inboxes.
+And Experian tested the use of emojis in email and experienced a boost in Email open rates by 45%.
+This is a clear indication of the fact that the use of emojis is selling like hotdogs across the globe.

 Actionable Points:

-• Use emojis to substitute words.
-For example, you can insert the “heart” sign between “We” and “You” to express “We love you”.
+• Use emojis that substitute words.
+For example, you can insert the “heart” sign in between “We” and “You” to express “We love you”.

-• Identify the right opportunities and use emojis sparingly; do not overdo it.
+• Study the right opportunities and consider using emojis sparingly; do not exaggerate.

-• Check compatibility before using an emoji.
+• Check compatibility prior to using an emoji.
 Not all emoticons are visible to clients across various email platforms.

 Step 5: Check and manage your email list

-Regularly checking and managing your email list can effectively improve open rates.
-Sending emails to inactive subscribers won’t contribute to your efforts.
-Thus, it is crucial to manage a list of active subscribers and email addresses for satisfactory click-through rates.
+It is said that checking and managing your email list improves open rates effectively.
+Making it a habit to send across emails to inactive subscribers won’t add up the effort.
+So, it is important for you to manage a list of active subscribers and email addresses for satisfactory click through rates.

 Actionable Points:

-• Include a checkbox in your email for readers to opt in.
+• Make sure to include a checkbox in your email for your readers to opt in.

 • Ask all prospective email subscribers to confirm their addresses before adding them to the list.